OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 - Stylus lets you write smart contracts in programming languages that compile down to WASM, such as **Rust, C, C++, and many others**.
 - Rich language support already exists for Rust: you can use the Stylus SDK and CLI tool to **start building today.**
 - Stylus smart contracts benefit from **Arbitrum's full EVM equivalence** thanks to a second, coequal WASM virtual machine.
-- Due to the superior efficiency of WASM programs, Stylus contracts are over **an order of magnitude faster with significantly lower gas fees**.
+- Stylus contracts are over **an order of magnitude faster with significantly lower gas fees** due to the superior efficiency of WASM programs.
 - **Memory is 100-500x cheaper** in Stylus, enabling new use cases now that consuming RAM is viable on the blockchain.

 ### What's Stylus?